 Students in ASL Level I develop the ability to perform the tasks of the novice language learner.
-This course is designed to give students novice communication skills as the primary focus in language acquisition of American Sign Language.
-This course will cover areas of ASL to facilitate socialization, to acquire and provide information, to develop experience in expressive and receptive skills, and everyday conversation.
-Through the study of ASL, students enhance their lives and meet the career demands of the 21st century.
-Basic knowledge of Deaf Culture, Deaf History, and the use of technology are also included.
+This course is designed to give students novice communication skills as the primary focus in language acquisition in American Sign Language.
+This course will cover areas of ASL to facilitate socialization, to acquire and provide information, to express feelings and opinions, and to get others to adopt a course of action.
+Through the study of ASL, students enhance their personal and public lives and meet the career demands of the 21st century by using ASL to participate in deaf communities in Texas, in other states, and around the world.